 Some IT companies do offer certificates to those without obtaining a bachelor’s degree in a computer-related field.
-However, even after receiving an IT certificate, many certificates are subject to renew every three years with further network security courses.
+However, even after receiving an IT certificate, many certificates are subject to renewal every three years with further network security courses.
 This is required in order to stay up to date with advances in technologies.
-If a prospective career seeker has already earned a bachelor’s in computer science, then going for the network security certification should be the next step in advancing their career.
+If a prospective career seeker has a bachelor’s in computer science, then going for the network security certification should be the next step in advancing their career.

 Depending on where you obtained your network security degree, certain computer-related programs may provide the opportunities to take the network security training course or some form of IT exam as part of their education, allowing the institution to add the cost as part of their tuition.
 That helps the student receive their certificates sooner, sometimes even before graduation.

 The time it takes to complete a network security training course leading to a certificate is anywhere between eighteen months to two and a half years.
-Several specialized network security courses sponsored by IT companies, like Cisco and the International information systems security certificate consortium (ISC)2 , work alongside the colleges and universities in order to promote their programs.
+Several specialized network security courses sponsored by IT companies, like Cisco and the International information systems security certificate Consortium (ISC)2 , work alongside the colleges and universities in order to promote their programs.

 Students may take a network security training course to see if they are really up for the work of a full network security degree.
 There are also free online security courses with certificates; do some investigation to see if these are truly reputable.
 Free online security courses with certificates may sound too good to be true – and they might be.